zz2liu/RnaSeq-HpcPipelines/README.md

 ls */*R1_001.fastq.gz # list only the first file from each sample less Sample_10/10_002_CGATGT_L002_R1_001.fastq.gz
 ```
-Tip for less: q to quit; arrows to navigate; / to search (then n to next match)
+Tip for less: q to quit; arrows to navigate; /,n to search,repeat

 - Edit a text file: nano
 ```sh